 SECTION 28 – 1406 AMENDMENT REQUIREMENTS IN THE CRITICAL AREA OVERLAY DISTRICT

-- Proposed amendments to the text of this Ordinance as it relates to the Critical Area Overlay District may only be initiated by the Planning Commission or the Mayor and Council.
+1. Proposed amendments to the text of this Ordinance as it relates to the Critical Area Overlay District may only be initiated by the Planning and Zoning Commission or the Mayor and Council.

-- Amendments involving specific properties shall first be submitted to the Planning Commission.
+2. Amendments involving specific properties shall first be submitted to the Planning and Zoning Commission.

-- For all proposed amendments the Planning Commission shall first hold a public hearing relating thereto, as per Section 28 – 1403 of this Article.
+3. For all proposed amendments the Planning and Zoning Commission shall first hold a public hearing relating thereto, as per Section 28 – 1403 of this Article.

-- The Planning Commission shall then forward the proposed amendments to the Mayor and Council for a decision.
+4. The Planning and Zoning Commission shall then forward the proposed amendments to the Mayor and Council for a decision.
 If a favorable decision is made, the Mayor and Council will forward the amendments to the Critical Area Commission.